SolaceTraining/solace-workshop-scs/codelab.md

 Duration: 0:20:00

 * Boss - Glad you made it into work today!
 Go get setup since we've got a lot of work to do!
+* Developer - Yep, I'll have everything up and running in 20 minutes or so. spring-boot-mqttwebapp/src/main/resources/static/mqttListener.html

 ### Developer IDE & Code Access
 #### IDE Setup
-The recommended IDE for the workshop is Spring Tools Suite (STS).
+The recommended IDE for the workshop is Spring Tools Suite (STS) [Download Here](https://spring.io/tools).
 STS comes with some niceties, such as autodeploy, when used with spring-boot-devtools.
 Participants can of course use another IDE if preferred.
 It is also recommended that you begin the workshop with an empty STS workspace to avoid any unforeseen issues with existing projects/configurations/code.

 Required libraries:
 * Use the latest JDK 1.8 (ensure your PATH & JAVA_HOME are updated as needed)
-* Maven 3.5.3 or higher (ensure it's on your PATH)
+* Maven 3.5.3 or higher (ensure it's on your PATH) [Install steps here](https://maven.apache.org/install.html)

 #### Code Access
 * Clone the github repo **TODO - Add real repo & branch info**